-Her responsibilities include planning work and supervising departmental staff, planning/implementing/evaluating town events, creating maintenance plans, grant writing, maintaining town parklands, and assisting the Luray Tree and Beautification Committee.
-Ms. Housden’s goals include maintaining and improving existing parklands and facilities.
-She hopes to help establish Luray as an events and outdoor recreation destination and community, as well as maintain the Town’s Tree City USA and Growth Award honors.
-Ms. Housden is a member of the National Arbor Day Foundation, Sports Virginia and Association of Experiential Education.
+Dakota McCoy began serving as the Assistant Director of Parks and Recreation in May 2017.
+She was promoted to Director of Parks and Recreation in late 2018.
+Ms. McCoy graduated from Slippery Rock University in 2013 with a B.S. in Geography & Environmental Studies and an emphasis on Geographic Information Systems (GIS).
+Most of her experience has been working for the National Park Service in parks such as Yosemite and Badlands in outdoor education and recreation.
+Her new responsibilities include planning work and supervising departmental staff, planning/implementing/evaluating town events, creating maintenance plans, grant writing, maintaining town parklands, and assisting the Luray Tree and Beautification Committee.
+Ms. McCoy’s goals include maintaining and improving existing facilities and lands, including Luray’s award winning Hawksbill Greenway, Lake Arrowhead, Ralph Dean Recreation Park, and all other parklands.
+She hopes to help promote and establish the Town of Luray as an events and outdoor recreation destination and community, as well as maintain the Town’s Tree City USA and Growth Award honors.